MJanasch/ThermoCup/README.md

 ##### Output:
 For each EFM, two text-files are being created.
-They contain the median driving force for each reaction in the corresponding EFM (froom 5000 steps) and their MAD, respectively.
+They contain the median driving force for each reaction in the corresponding EFM (from 5000 steps) and their MAD, respectively.
 The text-files are saved in the folders "Substrat_PHB_Median" and "Substrate_PHB_MAD".

 Optional:
 Output of all 5000 metabolite concentration sets for each EFM.